 Children wearing coats from the Nabhi Christian Ministries Coat Drive

-NCM had an annual operating budget of $44,991 and the help of sponsors, small grants, partnerships, 60 volunteer staff and 11 board members.
+NCM has an annual operating budget under $80,000 and the help of sponsors, small grants, partnerships, 60 skilled volunteer staff and 11 board members.

-Since 1996, NCM has provided spiritual fulfillment, resolved conflict and improved lives for over 10,000 individuals, provided Hands for Hope hardship services for over 500 individuals by preparing and submitting applications to obtain over $230,0000 in utility grants to restore or prevent shut-off or termination of gas and electricity for residents in need, distributed more than 6,000 student backpacks, 2700 new winter coats, hats, socks, school supplies, toys and books, provided case-managed life skills and counseling for more than 1,000 families, provided arts, crafts and other forms of recreational bonding for over 6,900 youth and families, distributed free tickets to low-income kids, families, elderly and veterans for experiences in arts & culture, education & STEM, sports and family entertainment valued over $675,000 and publicly honored 138 exceptional role models.
-NCM hopes to expand its Hands for Hope outreach program to meet the increased demand for services.
+Since 1996, NCM has provided spiritual fulfillment, resolved conflict and improved lives for over 10,000 single moms with minor children, provided Hands for Hope hardship services for over 500 individuals by preparing and submitting applications to obtain over $230,000 in utility grants to restore or prevent shut-off and/or termination of gas and electricity for residents in need, distributed more than 6,000 student backpacks, 2700 new winter coats, hats, socks, school supplies, toys and books, provided case-managed life skills and counseling for more than 1,000 families, provided arts, crafts and other forms of recreational bonding for over 6,900 youth and families, distributed free tickets to low-income kids, families, elderly and veterans for experiences in arts & culture, education & STEM, sports and family entertainment valued over $675,000 and publicly honored 138 exceptional role models.

 Click Link to Read 11 Additional stories from Clients, Volunteer & Supporters